Harmonic map flow for almost-holomorphic maps: Epsilon-regularity

-on a ball inside the compact surface $\left( \Sigma, g \right).$\footnote{Since our results are local, the statements also apply to complete $\Sigma$ where $g$ has ``bounded geometry,'' {\it i.e.}, uniform bounds on each derivative of the Riemann tensor and injectivity radius bounded from below.} These estimates will lead to $\varepsilon$-regularity results of the form we require.
+on a ball inside the compact surface $\left( \Sigma, g \right).$\footnote{Since our results are local, the statements also apply to $\Sigma$ where $g$ has ``bounded geometry,'' i.e., uniform bounds on each derivative of the Riemann tensor and injectivity radius bounded from below.} These estimates will lead to $\varepsilon$-regularity results of the form we require.

-We shall let $\varepsilon_0 > 0$ be a constant depending only on $A,$ which may decrease with each subsequent appearance.
-The constant $R_0 > 0$ will depend on $B$ and the geometry of $\Sigma,$ and may also decrease.
+Let $c_0 > 0$ denote a universal constant that may decrease with each subsequent appearance.
+The constant $R_0 > 0$ will depend on $B$ and the geometry of $\Sigma$ (and possibly on an integer $k \in \N$), and may also decrease.
 We shall always assume